 The Five Lakes Trail (16E27) starts at the Alpine Meadows Trailhead on Alpine Meadows Road, climbs into the wilderness, and ends at the largest of the five lakes (actually anywhere between two and fifteen lakes, depending on time of year).
 Described in The Tahoe Sierra, trip 46.

 The Squaw Saddle Trail (16E27) connects the Five Lake Trail to the Pacific Crest Trail.
 It is often just called the Five Lakes Trail, but technically is a separate trail.
 0.8 miles.
+It is called Squaw Saddle because at one time the trail went over a saddle and into Squaw Valley, but this is an old alignment that is now very hard to find.
 Described in The Tahoe Sierra, trip 46.